mozilla/bigquery-etl/sql_generators/funnels/README.md

 > This is currently a work in progress and being tested by data science.
 Don't use for production funnels just yet, things might change in the future.

+## Background

+Funnels are used to visualize and understand user behaviours throughout customer journeys.
+Funnels consist of a sequence of steps that each represent a certain event that happened.
+Each step uses data from specific datasets.
+In some cases we have IDs (for example `flow_id`s) that can be used to connect events across all of the funnel steps.
+For example, these IDs can ensure that a client is only considered as part of a step if the client was also seen in earlier steps.

+Since we don't always have these identifiers, in some cases steps of a funnel might be "independent".
+Each step might aggregate values based on specific (potentially different) datasets without making sure, that for example, a client is part of earlier funnel steps as well.

+It is also sometimes desired to look at specific segments of a funnel.
+For example, having funnels that show how clients of a specific operating system behave.

+All of this is encoded in this SQL generator.

 ## Defining Funnels

 Funnels are defined in `.toml` files in [`sql_generators/funnels/configs/`](https://github.com/mozilla/bigquery-etl/tree/main/sql_generators/funnels/configs/).
 The syntax is similar to [defining metrics in metric-hub](https://docs.telemetry.mozilla.org/concepts/metric_hub.html).